OpenRailAssociation/technical-committee/docs/infrastructure/on-off-boarding.md

 **Offboarding**: Revoke access to all such services.
 If this involved sharing passwords, rotate them.

+### Sharepoint

+For historical reasons, the OpenRail Team uses Sharepoint for document management in some cases.
+We are using a Sharepoint provided by SNCF, the permission management is handled via SNCF employees in the OpenRail Team.

+**Offboarding**: Contact the responsible SNCF employees managing the Sharepoint permissions to remove the person's access.

 ### Passwords and Access to Other Services {#passwords}

 Depending on the role, the persons might need access to other services.
 Some examples: